Quick Start

 The above code should be work out-of-the-box, but if you are building your own protocol you might want to check that everything compiles correctly.

-The Tx3 compilers comes with a parser and semantic analysis logic to ensure that there aren’t any errors in your code.
+The Tx3 compiler comes with a parser and semantic analysis logic to ensure that there aren’t any errors in your code.

 To execute these checks, run the following command from the root of your protocol folder: